 Based on field data interpretation, Phillips and Jerolmack (2016) argued that bedrock rivers adjust such that, similar to alluvial channels, medium sized floods are most effective in transporting sediment, and that channel geometry therefore can quickly adjust their transport capacity to the applied load and therefore achieve grade (cf. Mackin, 1948).
 They conclude that bedrock channels can adjust their morphologic parameters (channel width and shape) quickly in response to changing boundary conditions, a somewhat counter-intuitive notion for slowly-eroding channels.
-Contrary to the suggestion of Phillips and Jerolmack (2016) that this is achieved by changing channel morphologic parameters such as width in contrast, our model suggests that bed cover is can be adjusted to achieve grade.
-Furthermore changes in sediment cover can occur far more rapidly than morphological changes.
+Cln contrast, our model suggests that bed cover can be adjusted to achieve grade.
 In steady state, time derivatives need to be equal to zero.
 Thus, entrainment equals deposition (eq.
 16), implying that the downstream gradient in sediment transport rate is equal to zero (eq.
 14).
 When sediment supply or transport capacity change, the exposed bedrock fraction can adjust to achieve a new steady state and a change of the channel geometry is unnecessary.
-These changes in sediment cover can occur far more rapidly than changes in width and crosssectional shape (compare to eq.
+These changes in sediment cover can occur far more rapidly than changes in width and cross-sectional shape (compare to eq.
 47).
 Whether a steady state is achieved depends on the relative magnitude of the timescales of perturbation and cover adjustment (see section 3.2).
 Our results imply that bedrock channels have two distinct time scales to adjust to changing boundary conditions to achieve grade.
 Over short times, bed cover is adjusted.
 This can occur rapidly.
 Over long time scales, channel width, cross-sectional shape and slope are adjusted.